- Reference Number: HEY-462/2021

 - You may wish to ask advice about when it will be safe for you to return to work.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Urology Department on telephone number (01482) 623015
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Urology Department (01482) 623015

 General Advice and Consent

 Most of your questions should have been answered by this leaflet, but remember that this is only a starting point for discussion with the healthcare team.

 Consent to treatment

 Before any doctor, nurse or therapist examines or treats you, they must seek your consent or permission.
 In order to make a decision, you need to have information from health professionals about the treatment or investigation which is being offered to you.
 You should always ask them more questions if you do not understand or if you want more information.

 The information you receive should be about your condition, the alternatives available to you, and whether it carries risks as well as the benefits.
 What is important is that your consent is genuine or valid.
 That means:

 - you must be able to give your consent